 Optical quantum memories serve to stop and store single photons as carriers of optically and quantum mechanically encoded information.
-As a storage protocol, our team focusses on electromagnetically-induced transparency (EIT, and related approaches) to “write” photons onto atomic excitations in specific solids, i.e., rare-earth ion doped crystals (REICs), and “read” them on-demand time afterwards.
-REICs combine the advantages of free atoms in the gas phase (spectrally narrow transitions and long coherence times) with the advantages of solids (scalability, integratability, and robust handling).
-We combine the storage protocol with sophisticated techniques of coherence control by strong magnetic fields and “composite” radiofrequency pulse sequences.
+As a storage protocol, our team focuses on electromagnetically-induced transparency (EIT) and related approaches to “write” photons onto atomic excitations in specific solids, i.e., rare-earth ion doped crystals (REICs), and “read” them on-demand time afterwards.
+REICs combine the advantages of free atoms in the gas phase (spectrally narrow transitions and long coherence times) with the advantages of solids (scalability, integrability, and robust handling).
+We combine the storage protocol with sophisticated techniques of coherence control by strong magnetic fields and composite radio frequency pulse sequences.
 These reduce the effect of perturbing decoherence processes in the solid-state memory and permit significant improvements of storage time and storage efficiency.
 Such, for classical light pulses we achieved storage times in the regime of one minute and storage efficiencies approaching 80 %.
-Moreover, for non-classical light pulses at the level of single or few photons we demonstrated storage times beyond one second.
+For non-classical light at the level of a single photon we demonstrated storage times of one second at an efficiency beyond 10 %.
+Moreover, we develop novel, coherent techniques to overcome the diffraction limit of optical excitations to address memory volumes with spatial resolution far below the diameter of the driving laser pulses, e.g., to boost the storage capacity.

 Selected References